AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 The Isoperimetric Problem asks a seemingly simple question:\ Among all regions occupying a given volume which has the least perimeter?

 In the simple case of 2 and 3 dimensions we all know that the answer is a circle and a sphere respectively, and when we extend it to $n$ dimensions in Euclidean space, the answer remains the $n-1$ dimensional hypersphere.
-However, if we try to generalize this question to a larger domain the answer very quickly becomes intractable.
+However, if we try to generalize this question to a larger domain the problem very quickly becomes intractable.

 One of the ways to answer such a question is with the method of geometric flows, we will start with a shape which will likely not be optimal, and then we will morph it over time to make it optimal.

 == Concepts and Notation
-This document assumes general knowledge of differential and Riemannian geometry, see @leeIntroductionSmoothManifolds2012 and @leeIntroductionRiemannianManifolds2018a for great introductions, respectively.
+This document assumes general knowledge of differential and Riemannian geometry, see @leeIntroductionSmoothManifolds2012 and @leeIntroductionRiemannianManifolds2018 for great introductions, respectively.

 For the rest of this document we will use the following notation, $N$ is an $n+1$ dimensional Riemannian manifold with metric $ov(g)$ within which we have a compact domain $Omega$ with boundary $diff Omega = M$ such that $F : M -> N$ is an embedding making $M$ a Riemannian hypersurface.
 We then set $g := F^* ov(g)$ to be the induced metric on $M$.
 We will in general identify $M$ with its image $F(M)$ and use the two interchangeably.
 We will write $frak(X)(N)$ to the set of surfaces that can be defined as above and call any such surface any such surface an _admissable_ hypersurface.